 Scholar-Athlete Handbook (pending - contact Mark Becker, Assistant Director for Intercollegiate Operations, for a physical copy)

-The Department of Athletics, Physical Education & Recreation is committed to providing equal opportunity to all students, faculty, staff and other members, in accordance with the department and Division of Student Affairs' mission statement.
+The Department of Athletics, Physical Education & Recreation is committed to providing equal opportunity to all students, faculty, staff and other members, regardless of sexual orientation, gender identity and/or gender epression, in accordance with the department and Division of Student Affairs' mission statement.
 Our staff has undergone Safe Zone and other training as part of our effort to be wholly inclusive and available to help with any questions or concerns.

 Our facilities include men's and women's locker rooms with showers, as well as two non-gendered, single-use restrooms on the first floor of Braun Athletic Center and a large, single-use changing room in on the east wall of the pool deck.
 Additional privacy space can be accommodated upon request.

 Additional campus resources can be found through the Center for Diversity.